-While the mere thought of sex during pregnancy may give you pause, there is no reason to change or alter your sexual activity unless your health care provider tells you to.
-Your baby is well protected in your uterus by the amniotic fluid that surrounds him or her.
+While the mere thought of sex during pregnancy may give you pause, there is no reason to change or alter your sexual activity unless your health care provider tells you to avoid it.
+Your baby is well protected in your uterus by the amniotic fluid that surrounds them.
 So intercourse or orgasm will do no harm.

 Communicate With Your Partner About Sex

 The key to maintaining intimacy with your partner during pregnancy is to be open with your feelings, especially if you have mixed thoughts about sex during pregnancy.
 Encourage your partner to communicate with you, especially if you notice changes in your partner's responsiveness.
 Communicating with your partner can help you both better understand your feelings and desires.

 Will My Sexual Desires Change During Pregnancy?